justin-carver/Nomad/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Nomad is a lightweight, customizable, single-author blogging system built on `Next.js`, the `Mantine` component library, and `Framer Motion`.
+Nomad is a lightweight, customizable, single author blogging system built on `Next.js`, the `Mantine` component library, and `Framer Motion`.
 The core post database systems is built off `postgreSQL` with a `prisma` adapter, while using `next-auth` credentials alongside `encrypted JWTs` to handle administrative operations within the CMS.

-**What does single-author mean?** Nowadays, most CMS are designed with the complexity of introducing collaborators or enterprise level components and ideas; with in some cases, multiple authors attached to multiple newsletters.
+**What does 'single author' mean?** Nowadays, most CMS are designed with the complexity of introducing collaborators or enterprise level components and ideas; with in some cases, multiple authors attached to multiple newsletters.
 While this is great for small to large teams, there is a barrier of unnecessary configuration if you are a solo developer or a community leader.
 This project is for someone who is learning React or Next.js, or maybe someone who just wants a quick blog set up in a few clicks.

 The purpose of this project is to help beginners understand systems design within full stack application for a blog that supports one author.
 Nomad is simple and intuitive, yet teaches basic DevOps concepts and full stack fundamentals.
 This repo will serve as a teaching point to those looking to learn: